Check out this poll of which apps are the most popular in our community (Kindara & Read Your Body by FAR make up the vast majority).

 Misc notable features: Newly available as of August 2020!
 Our community has been VERY excited to watch this app grow and develop.
 Created by FAM users, for FAM users, by nonprofit organization The Body Literacy Collective.
 Crowdfunded on Indiegogo in mid 2019 entirely by members of our FAM group and other like-minded FAM users.
 PACKED with features such as – syncs with popular wearable thermometer Tempdrop, can chart 2 different temps, highly (HIGHLY) customizable (works with any method), maximum data privacy, create custom mucus categories, flexible custom info lines, share your chart, etc. A new group favorite!

-Free, in-app ads can be removed for a one-time payment of $4.99
+Cost: Free, in-app ads can be removed for a one-time payment of $4.99

 CM and Temp tracking features: Both are available and detailed, app is adequate for any FAM method.